wecii/java-be-developer-case/README.md

 2. Log in to receive a JWT token.
 3. Send requests to other services' endpoints using the token.

+To create an admin user, need to use **auth/register/admin** endpoint

 ## Services

 ### API Gateway